-In this 3 April 2011 episode of Q&A Webcast, Dr. Diana Hsieh answered six questions on animal rights, treating animals humanely, global warming, spousal consent for sterilization, criticisms of objectivism, indulging emotions, and more in an hour-long broadcast.
-Greg Perkins of Objectivist Answers was the audio co-host.
+In the live broadcast of Philosophy in Action Radio on Sunday, 3 April 2011, I answered questions on animal rights, treating animals humanely, global warming, spousal consent for sterilization, criticisms of Objectivism, indulging emotions, and more.
+Greg Perkins of Objectivist Answers was my co-host.

 My News of the Week: My current projects include revisions to Explore Atlas Shrugged and my April 13th webcast of "Cultivating Moral Character" for the SnowCon 2011 Webcast.